amreshanand/weather/README.md

-⚡ A fun project to visualize live weather in an artistic way, right in your browser.
+⚡ A fun project to visualize live weather in an artistic way, right in your browser.<br>
 🙏 Thanks for being here.
 Have a great day.